Bikeman868/NPL/docs/SYNTAX.md

 This code means that for all messages routed to the `datAccess` pipe, add an entry to the global capture list of the message saying that any `GraphQlRequest` messages that are emitted during its processing should be sent only to the `graphQl` network's default entry point.
+This will override any network `egress` that captures `GraphQlRequest` messages, but will not override routing information added to the message during its construction.

 To unpack this a little, `route * {}` sets up a routing rule in the pipe for all other message types not explicitly routed, where the contents of the scope block defines how to modify the